databrary/design/overview.md

 However, we must still be prepared both to allow users to upload and enter data from other sources and for any or all of it to be missing.

 Spreadsheets likely provide the best and most comfortable metaphor for data entry and representation, and we should make use of this wherever possible.
-For example, a study can be presented as rows of acquisitions with columns for scalar metadata and objects.
+For example, a study can be presented as rows of slots with columns for scalar metadata and objects.
 Clicking cells may open further pages for details about individual objects.

 There may also be need for importing data from off-line sources.